Thailand Visa Options for Digital Nomads in 2023

 What other visa options are there for people who want to move to Thailand?

 If the Smart-S and LTR visas are not suitable for you, you can apply for the Thailand Education Visa.
 You can learn Thai, so you go to school about twice a week for two hours and get an annual visa.
 You do not need to be an entrepreneur or provide financial proof.

 You can also study Chinese and English if you come from a country where English is not the only native language.
 Cooking, yoga, and massage classes are not eligible, but music classes are.

 If you are more than 50 years old, you can also apply for the Retiree Visa, which application is fast and easy.
 This way, you can live in Thailand as long as you want.

-If you are a United States citizen that is a remote worker, which is the best visa to get for working remotely in Thailand?
+If you are a United States citizen who is a remote worker, what is the best visa to get for working remotely in Thailand?